 1) Pyrope and almandine: Most red garnets on the market are mixtures of pyrope and almandine.
 Pyrope is almost always red to very slightly brownish-red and almandine is typically red to brownish-red or purple-red.
 Only differ in their chemistry, silicon, oxygen, and aluminum are found in both, pyrope contains magnesium and almandine contains iron.
 Rhodolite garnet is a mixture of pyrope and almandine.
 Sources: Rhodolite:-Umba river, Tanzania, Madagascar, Brazil, Sri Lanka, and Zimbabwe.
 Red garnet:- Mozambique, Thailand, Madagascar, Brazil, and Arizona, USA.

-2) Spessartine: Spessartine garnet is a nesosilicate, manganese, and aluminum garnet species, a vibrant orange color component.
-It's named after the Spessart district of Bavaria, Germany.
-Where it was first discovered.
+2) Spessartine: Spessartine garnet is a nesosilicate, manganese, and aluminum garnet species, with a vibrant orange color component.
+It's named after the Spessart district of Bavaria, Germany where it was first discovered.
 Mandarin Garnet, in 1990, vibrant orange spessartine from new sources in Namibia and Nigeria as" Mandarin" garnet a reference to the gems.
 Sources: Namibia, Nigeria, Madagascar, India, and Sri Lanka.

 4) Grossular: Grossular garnet is a calcium-aluminum species of garnet.
 Garnet occurs in a diversity of colors, including tones of orange' yellow, and green, Hessonite and tsavorite are grossular species of garnet.
 Sources: Kenya, Tanzania, Madagascar, Brazil, India, and Sri Lanka.